How to Choose the Right Strap for Your Instrument

 Handwoven and One-of-a-Kind: For something truly unique, our Handwoven Collection offers straps crafted by hand, one at a time, each a completely unique piece.

 While you do not need to spend a fortune on a strap, investing in quality is always worth it in the long run.
-But price alone does not tell the whole story.

 Budget Options: If you are just starting out or need a lightweight solution, there are affordable nylon and woven straps that will meet your basic needs without compromising on comfort.